EV Charging Solutions

-Level 3 Charging is also known as DC fast charging which, on the contrary, connects directly to the car’s battery, allowing the off-board equipment to have any power needed.
-DC charging is capable of charging up to 80% of the electric vehicle’s battery in less than 20 minutes, for most cars. making the EV auto manufacturers, CCS is used by the North American and European auto manufacturers and Supercharger is used by Tesla.
+Level 3 Charging is also known as DC Fast Charging, which connects directly to the car’s battery, allowing the off-board equipment to have any power needed.
+DC charging is capable of charging up to 80% of the electric vehicle’s battery in less than 20 minutes.
+For most cars making the EV auto manufacturers, CCS is used by the North American and European auto manufacturers and Supercharger is used by Tesla.

 How do I know if I have enough power at my panel?

 Most residential EV chargers will require you to have a minimum of 200A of power coming into your home.
 The ﬁrst step in deciding which charger to install, or if it is necessary to upgrade your service, is to contact HOME SAFE and have one of our Electrical Solutions team members walk you through the process today.

 HOME SAFE is licensed and certified by Tesla.
 We get you where you need to go faster and safer.
 Visit us on Tesla's certified installers list here